 British Credit, Debit and Bank Cards That Give You Zero Fees in Thailand

-The UK’s Halifax bank has a card and account that can help you avoid foreign transaction fees.
+The UK’s Halifax bank had a card and account that can help you avoid foreign transaction fees.

-Cumberland Building Society’s Plus account offers no fees on SOME ACCOUNTS ONLY.
+Cumberland Building Society’s Plus account offered no fees on SOME ACCOUNTS ONLY.

-NatWest and RBS Reward accounts offer a summer fee waver for a limited time.
+NatWest and RBS Reward accounts offered a summer fee waver for a limited time.

 These 3 app banks, Starling, Monzo and Revolut offer free current accounts.

-Starling has no foreign fees whatsoever on foreign transactions and pays interest on your balance.
+At the time of writing, Starling had no foreign fees whatsoever on foreign transactions and pays interest on your balance.

-Monzo and Revolut allow cash withdrawals and transactions of up to £200 a month without fees.
+Monzo and Revolut allowed cash withdrawals and transactions of up to £200 a month without fees.

-There is also Loot card, it gives your first 2 transactions free in 210 countries worldwide.
+There is also Loot card, it gave your first 2 transactions free in 210 countries worldwide.

 My new best friend, my Payoneer Card, serves us very well in Thailand.

 We’ve used our Payoneer card in 7-11 stores, in restaurants, shops and to pay for accommodation in Thailand.
-There are no fees and the exchange rate is good.
+There were no fees and the exchange rate was good.
 Do not use it to withdraw cash, ever, you’ll pay for that service.

 There is more information on Payoneer and affiliate income in this post.